pr2502/ra-multiplex/README.md

 ## How it works

-The project has two binaries, `ra-multiplex` which is a thin wrapper that acts like `rust-analyzer` but only connects to a TCP socket at `127.0.0.1:27631` and pipes stdin and stdout through it.
+`ra-multiplex` acts like `rust-analyzer` but only connects to a TCP socket at `127.0.0.1:27631` and pipes stdin and stdout through it.

-The second binary `ra-multiplex-server` will listen on `:27631` and spawn the `rust-analyzer` server, depending on the working directory the `ra-multiplex` client was spawned from it can reuse an already spawned `rust-analyzer` instance.
+Depending on the working directory the `ra-multiplex` client was spawned from it can reuse an already spawned `rust-analyzer` instance.
 It detects workspace root as the furthermost ancestor directory containing a `Cargo.toml` file.
 If the automatic workspace detection fails or if you're not using `rust-analyzer` as a server you can create a marker file